awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the requester's principal identifier with the ID that you specify in the policy\.
 For IAM users, the request context value is the user ID\.
 For IAM roles, this value format can vary\.
 For details about how the information appears for different principals, see [Specifying a principal](reference_policies_elements_principal.md#Principal_specifying)\.
 For specific examples of `principal` key values, see [Principal key values](reference_policies_variables.md#principaltable)\.
-+ **Availability** – This key is included in the request context for all signed requests\.
-Anonymous requests do not include this key\.
++ **Availability** – This key is included in the request context for all requests, including anonymous requests\.
 + **Value type** – Single\-valued

 ## aws:username<a name="condition-keys-username"></a>